OualidZM/ChatAppProject/README.md

 ### EMOJI
 ---

-All the emojis are inside of a div, this div is not visible until the emoji button is clicked, if it's clicked the div that contains the letters will hidde, and the emojis will be visible.
+All the emojis are inside of a div, this div is not visible until the emoji button is clicked, if it's clicked the div that contains the letters will hide, and the emojis will be visible.

  We add a